 Hey…did you catch the documentation/parameters.xml file?
 What happens when we try to view that in our browser?

 Contrived?
 Perhaps.
-But is this real?
-Would this really happen in the real world?
+But could this be real?
+Would this happen in the real world?
 Heck yeah.
 I actually found a similar XML file on a server using this very tool.
 And showing someone the clear text username and password from a config file you can actually retrieve using this vulnerability is absolutely the best method to demonstrate impact to your customers…and the reason I created this script.